sammyutere/Auto-Discovery-Auto-Deployment/README.md

 - Change directory to root main.tf, run, terraform init, terraform apply -auto-approve

+Allow about 5-10 minutes for the user data of the resources you have just provisioned to implemented on the servers.

 Use the sonarqube domain name to access the sonarqube server, on your browser, type, https://sonarqube.domain-name eg  https://sonarqube.linuxclaud.com

 Login to sonarqube server using the username and password defined in its module script, username=admin password=admin